-PacifiCorp has compared evaluated historical customer generation exports and the top 10 percent load conditions over the past two years, spanning 2021-2022.
-During all hours in the top 10 percent of annual Idaho load, exports provided an average capacity factor of 12.7 percent, while during all hours in the top 10 percent of annual system load, exports provided an average capacity factor of 14.4 percent.
+The Company has compared historic customer generation exports and the top 10 percent load times over the past two years, spanning 2021-2022.
+During all hours in the top 10 percent of annual Idaho load, exports provided an average of 12.7% of its maximum generation, while during all hours in the top 10 percent of annual PacifiCorp system load, exports provided an of 14.4% of its maximum generation.
 Many of the top hours have significantly lower exports, as shown in Table 4.5 below.
-At a 99.5 percent exceedance level, exports are well below a 1 percent capacity factor.
+Much less than 1% of maximum generation is available for more than 99.5% of top hours.
+15